Our approach to marketing your home.

 1. Announcement to Prime Buyer Prospects

-The ever-growing client list of buyers and sellers we have worked for during the past 30 years gets first notice of new opportunities in the marketplace, such as our new listings.
-That client list consists of over 2000 real estate conscious people who know us from one-on-one contact in a real estate transaction.
-In addition, we communicate regularly with another 2000 people we have met in a real estate context, many of whom we expect will be our next clients.
+The ever-growing client list of buyers and sellers we have worked for during the past 30 years gets first notice of new opportunities in the marketplace, such as Bethany's new listings.
+That client list consists of over 2000 real estate conscious people who know Bethany and Niel from one-on-one contact in a real estate transaction.
+In addition, she communicates regularly with another 2000 people we have met in a real estate context, many of whom Bethany can expect to be her next clients.

 2. Internet Prospect Notification